Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Conclusions

 \section{Conclusions}

 In this work, we develop and implement the SMILE technique and apply it to cardiac perfusion to achieve high resolution and whole left ventricle coverage even at high multi-band factors.
-SMILE perfusion + existing parallel imaging/ compressed sensing techniques with an appropriate adjustment in ACS or k-space kernel sizes demonstrates high image quality even at high total acceleration factors and shows improved reconstruction quality with no slice leakage consistent with the theoretical analysis.
+SMILE perfusion combined with existing parallel imaging and compressed sensing techniques, when appropriately adjusting ACS or k-space kernel sizes, achieves high image quality even at high total acceleration factors.
+It also demonstrates improved reconstruction quality without slice leakage, aligning with theoretical analysis.